zhanghx0905/My-Cholmod/README.md

-# my-cholmod
+# pyCholmod

-Python 下大规模稀疏矩阵的 Cholesky 分解算法

-A Cython wrapper for the SuiteSparse CHOLMOD library for sparse Cholesky decomposition
+A Cython wrapper for SuiteSparseCHOLMOD and SuiteSparseQR for sparse decomposition

 ### References